On time-inconsistent extended mean-field control problems with common noise: Technical Proofs

 \textit{Property \eqref{monotone:1}}.
 Let $\Lambda$ be the unique solution of \eqref{riccati1}.
 Note that $\Lambda$ also satisfies \eqref{Lyapunov:1}.
 As $\tau\rightarrow Q(\tau;\cdot)$, $\tau\rightarrow R(\tau;\cdot)$ and $\tau\rightarrow P(\tau)$ are non-decreasing, we deduce that for any $0\leq\tau_{1}\leq\tau_{2}\leq t\leq T$, $\Lambda(\tau_{1};t)\leq\Lambda(\tau_{2};t)$, which completes the proof. \end{proof}

-We next turn to investigate \eqref{riccati2}.
-Note that \eqref{riccati2} has a similar structure to \eqref{riccati1}.
-Thus, we can essentially apply the same method with minor modifications to establish the existence and uniqueness of the solution.
+We next turn to investigate the equation \eqref{riccati2}, which has a similar structure to \eqref{riccati1}.
+Thus, we can essentially apply the same method as above with minor modifications to establish the existence and uniqueness of the solution.
+Denote